 Transport for London is the largest urban transit system in the United Kingdom, and one of the largest in the world.
 It serves a large population (8.8 million in London) and benefits from very strong ridership.
 TfL's underground, bus and rail network provide 4 billion rides annually.
-TfL's very strong 460 utilization ratio (annual ridership relative to the service area population) continues to be the highest of any system we rate under the Global Mass Transit Enterprises Methodology, reflecting the pervasiveness of public transport and its importance to the London economy.
+TfL's very strong utilization ratio of 451 (annual ridership relative to the service area population) continues to be the highest of any system we rate under the Mass Transit Enterprises Methodology, reflecting the pervasiveness of public transport and its importance to London's economy.